Sea-Tac among 20 airports to expand virus screening for travelers from China

-SEATAC, Wash. — Health officials will begin additional virus screening at Sea-Tac International Airport for passengers returning from China.
+SEATAC, Wash. — Health officials will begin additional coronavirus screening at Sea-Tac International Airport for passengers returning from China.

-The Centers for Disease Control and Prevention announced Monday it would begin enhanced screening at its 20 quarantine stations across the U.S., which includes a station at Sea-Tac.
+The Centers for Disease Control and Prevention (CDC) announced Monday it would begin enhanced screening at its 20 quarantine stations across the U.S., which includes a station at Sea-Tac Airport.

 Dr. Nancy Messonnier, director of the Center for the National Center for Immunization and Respiratory Diseases, said the enhanced screening would build on day-to-day activities at the quarantine stations, including identifying sick travelers.